plone/training/docs/javascript/index.md

   "keywords": ""
 ---

----
-:About: JavaScript For Plone Developers
-:Level: Experienced
-:Status: Work in progress
----

 (javascript-label)=

 # JavaScript For Plone Developers

+About
+: JavaScript For Plone Developers

+Level
+: Experienced

+Status
+: Work in progress

 The definitive location for documentation regarding Plone's JavaScript and Resource Registries is located at:
 <https://docs.plone.org/adapt-and-extend/theming/resourceregistry.html>